 What is the Core?

 The core is the anatomical region that encompasses the trunk, pelvis and hips.
 It includes the glutes, hip flexors / adductors, transversus abdominis (TVA), pelvic floor, oblique abdominals, rectus abdominis (aka the six-pack), muscles of the mid and lower back such as the erector spinae, quadratus lumborum and multifidus, and others.
 These muscles facilitate movement and mobility of the spine as well as stabilizing it.
 They also stabilize the thoracic cage and pelvis.
 In addition, the core muscles are instrumental in providing internal pressure for your body’s biological functions.
+It is therefore of the utmost important, when it comes to staying upright on the trails, that you pay attention to core training for trail runners.

 Strength, Stability and Mobility